 All schools have a Strategic Improvement Plan (SIP) which must show their school community how they propose to support students.
 The SIP details the steps the school will take to improve learning outcomes and the achievement and growth of all students.
 If a school receives equity funding, their SIP must explicitly state the targets and/or other improvement measures related to those student groups.

 Principals consult with staff, parents and carers to determine the best way to support the learning needs of students in their schools.
-Accountability for the effective use of equity funding to improve student learning occurs through the annual report.
+Accountability for the effective use of equity funding to improve student learning occurs through the school's annual report.

 School Excellence in Action supports the targeted alignment of resources to school initiatives, to ensure that all students have the support they need to meet their full potential.
 Comprehensive information on effective improvement measures and strategies to support students with additional learning and wellbeing needs can be found here: